virtualansoftware/tutorials/docs/Idaithalam-faq.md

     - Each sheet in the excel creates a separate Gherkin feature(Feature file).

-    - Each Excel sheet transformed as **Virtualan Collection**(JSON Array) before it generated as Gherkin Feature. and Each JSON Object referred to as row in the excel which is Gherkin Scenario.
+    - Each Excel sheet transformed as **Virtualan Collection**(JSON Array) before it generated as Gherkin a Feature. and Each JSON Object referred to as row in the excel which is Gherkin Scenario.

     ![](_images/idaithalam/Demo-work-flow.png ':size=65%')